pydantic/pydantic/docs/migration.md

 ### Changes to dataclasses

 Pydantic [dataclasses](usage/dataclasses.md) continue to be useful for enabling the data validation on standard dataclasses without having to subclass `BaseModel`.
-However, we have made some changes to the behavior of Pydantic dataclasses in V2:
+Pydantic V2 introduces the following changes to this dataclass behavior:

 * When used as fields, dataclasses (Pydantic or vanilla) no longer accept tuples as validation inputs; dicts should be used instead.
 * The `__post_init__` in Pydantic dataclasses will now be called _after_ validation, rather than before.
     * As a result, the `__post_init_post_parse__` method would have become redundant, so has been removed.
-* We no longer support `extra='allow'` for Pydantic dataclasses, where extra fields passed to the initializer would be stored as extra attributes on the dataclass. `extra='ignore'` is still supported for the purpose of ignoring unexpected fields while parsing data, they just won't be stored on the instance.
+* Pydantic no longer supports `extra='allow'` for Pydantic dataclasses, where extra fields passed to the initializer would be stored as extra attributes on the dataclass. `extra='ignore'` is still supported for the purpose of ignoring unexpected fields while parsing data, they just won't be stored on the instance.
 * Pydantic dataclasses no longer have an attribute `__pydantic_model__`, and no longer use an underlying `BaseModel`